Trentonom0r3/After-Diffusion/README.md

+## Estimated Release Period
+I'm currently working hard to finalize the After-Diffusion V2.0 release.
+I anticipate that the release will be ready within the next two weeks.
+Please stay tuned for further updates and announcements.

 # 🎉 Major Update: After-Diffusion V2.0 🎉

 After-Diffusion, your favorite CEP Extension for Adobe After Effects, has undergone a major overhaul.
 This release is packed with updates and enhancements that you've been asking for.
 The tool now blends seamlessly into the AE UI, looking and feeling like a native extension.
 This update comes with a brand new UI and a series of incredible features designed to supercharge your workflow.